 The Sintra Boutique Hotel is located in the centre of the historic old town, just a four-minute walk from the National Palace of Sintra.
 Simple rooms feature a neutral palette, with flat-screen TVs and either city or garden views.
 Upgrade to the junior suite for the best vistas and an extra-large soaking tub.
 Downstairs, the restaurant serves Portuguese specialities made with fresh, local ingredients.

-The Lawrence’s Hotel is a Unesco-protected site in its own right, and is reputedly the oldest hotel in Portugal and Spain.
-The Lawrence’s Hotel is a great choice for history buffs, as it once sheltered British poet Lord Byron and the Portuguese writer Eça de Queirós.
-The double rooms and suites are filled with charming furniture and antiques, and they look out towards both the town and the Sintra Mountains.
-Advance reservations are required.
+The Lawrence’s Hotel is a Unesco-protected site in its own right, and is reputedly the oldest hotel in Portugal and Spain, having opened in 1764.
+It’s a great choice for history buffs, as it once sheltered both British poet Lord Byron and Portuguese writer Eça de Queirós.
+The 16 double rooms and suites feature four-poster beds and floral linen with picture-perfect views from the large, old-fashioned windows.

-Built in the 1800s, the São Miguel Guest House is elegant with bright pink walls, marble bathrooms, and views of the Castle of the Moors (Castelo dos Mouros) from its five rooms.
-While staying at the São Miguel Guest House, guests can enjoy a cozy library and stroll through the hotel’s romantic garden.
+Built in the 1800s, the São Miguel Guest House is elegant with bright-pink walls, marble bathrooms and views of the Castelo dos Mouros from its five rooms.
+While staying at the guesthouse you can enjoy use of a cosy library and strolls through the hotel’s romantic garden.
 It’s even possible to spot the National Palace from the terrace.
 In stark contrast to the vintage interior, there’s also a high-tech modern sauna to bask in during the winter months.